+Contract, and under no circumstances shall UNDP be held liable for such claims by third parties.

+5. Beneficiary

-Contract, and under no circumstances shall UNDF P be held liable for such claims by third parties. as beneficiary of any amounts owed under this C performing services hereunder.
-This includes the payment or formance of the services for UNDP.
-Mailing address, email address and phone number er of beneficiary: Mailing address, email address and phone number er of emergency contact (if different from beneficiary): IN WITNESS WHEREOF, the Parties hereto have e xecuted this Contract.
-Contract, including the General Conditions of www.undp.org/procurement and attached heret read and understood, and agree to abide by t ST/SGB/2003/13 of 9 October 2003, entitled " acknowledge and agree that I have read and accept the Contracts for Individual contractors available on UND to in Annex II which form an integral part of this Contract, a the standards of conduct set forth in the Secretary-Gene Special Measures for Protection from Sexual Exploitation entitled "Regulations Governing the Status, Basic Rights to perts on Mission".
-P website at and that I have eral's bulletins on and Sexual ☐ The Individual Contractor has submitted a State ement of Good Health and confirmation of immunization.
-AUTHORIZING OFFICER: United Nations Development Programme INDIVIDUAL CONTRACTOR: Name; Name;
+The Individual Contractor selects as beneficiary of any amounts owed under this Contract in the event of death of the Individual Contractor while performing services hereunder.
+This includes the payment of any service-incurred liability insurance attributable to the performance of the services for UNDP.

+Mailing address, email address and phone number of beneficiary:

+Mailing address, email address and phone number of emergency contact (if different from beneficiary):

+IN WITNESS WHEREOF, the Parties hereto have executed this Contract.

+By signing below, I, the Individual Contractor, acknowledge and agree that I have read and accept the terms of this Contract, including the General Conditions of Contracts for Individual contractors available on UNDP website at www.undp.org/procurement and attached hereto in Annex II which form an integral part of this Contract, and that I have read and understood, and agree to abide by the standards of conduct set forth in the Secretary-General's bulletins ST/SGB/2003/13 of 9 October 2003, entitled "Special Measures for Protection from Sexual Exploitation and Sexual Abuse" and ST/SGB/2002/9 of 18 June 2002, entitled "Regulations Governing the Status, Basic Rights and Duties of Officials other than Secretariat Officials, and Experts on Mission".

-Signature;
+□ The Individual Contractor has submitted a Statement of Good Health and confirmation of immunization.

+AUTHORIZING OFFICER: United Nations Development Programme INDIVIDUAL CONTRACTOR:

+Name; Name;

-Signature;
+Signature; Signature;

+Date; Date;